Central Park Tango is an outdoor milonga at the Shakespeare Statue at the south end of The Mall. A “milonga” is a tango dance party.

 The floor is paving stones so don’t wear good shoes.
 The organizers put down chalk that you can step in to make your shoes more slippery.

 You don’t need a partner.
 You don’t even really need to know how to dance Tango.
-There is a free beginner’s lesson at 7:15pm.
-Central Park Tango is a great beginner’s milonga.
+There is usually a free beginner’s lesson, and it’s a great dance for beginners.
+The experts will gladly teach you.

 Central Park Tango Dates and Time

 - Shakespeare Statue Central Park

 - Saturdays, 6 – 9pm

 - First Saturday in June to last Saturday in September

 Visiting Central Park Tango

 The Shakespeare Statue is closer to the East Side.
 The closest entrance is on Fifth Avenue just south of 67th St. As you enter the Park, listen for tango music.
 You should hear it before you reach East Dr (the Central Park ring road).
 Just follow your heart to the tango beat…

 Do pay what you can.
 The organizers give a lot of their own time, and have been doing so for years.
 They have equipment and travel costs too.
 Most milongas in New York City charge $15-20 per person.

 Watching the sun go down among the trees and walking home through Central Park is very romantic.
 Central Park Tango is inolvidable (unforgettable).